 Fill in around those ornaments with medium- and small-size ornaments.
 Be sure to hang some ornaments inside the branches of your tree to create depth and interest.
 They reflect the light to make your tree sparkle from the inside.
 Make the tree yours by adding speciality items, such as handmade ornaments, clip-on ornaments, or icicles.

 Stand back and study your tree from various angles (we recommend squinting your eyes) to determine if there are empty areas to fill

 Don't forget that sprays, ribbons, birds, and picks can all add a bit of uniqueness to your tree.

 Another tip is to layer your Christmas tree with decorative ribbons.
 You may use one type of ribbon or pair ribbons of contrasting textures and complimenting colours and different widths to create more impact.
 To add interest, try making big bows using them to decorate the tree branches.
 Follow these simple techniques for arranging ribbons on your tree.

 Tree sprays come in many forms, such as decorated branches, twigs, berries, or even pinecones.
 Use them as subtle accents to complement the entire look of your tree.

 A topper is a beautiful way to complete the look of your Christmas tree.
 Make sure to choose one that best fits your theme and the proportion of your tree.

-Christmas trees can be placed in any room, even your bedroom.
+Christmas trees can be placed in any room, even your dining room.

 We hope you find this article helpful.
-From everyone here at EZ Living Furniture, we wish you a very merry Christmas and a COVID-free New Year.
+From everyone here at EZ Living Furniture, we wish you a very merry Christmas and a happy New Year.